markonovic00/WAS_IMU/README.md

+# This is a variation of the original
+In this code there is an option to use another IMU as a WAS.

+Need to implement:
+Madgwicks filter on the IMU.

 # AgOpenGPS Hardware and Firmware Repository

 Click on the green "Code" button above and select "Download Zip" to download the entire support folder.